squidfunk/mkdocs-material/docs/specimen.md

 easy to write `fenced inline code blocks`, [links](#) and <kbd>Keyboard</kbd>
 <kbd>+</kbd> <kbd>Commands</kbd>.

+* test
+* test
+* Material's typographical system follows the idea of __vertical rhythm__, which means it tries to establish a _consistent visual rhythm_ to the content of the page to make reading pleasant and easy on the eyes.
+It's a simple concept but rather hard to implement correctly.
+Luckily, the Material theme has already
+    1. test
+    2. test
+        1. Material's typographical system follows the idea of __vertical rhythm__, which means it tries to establish a _consistent visual rhythm_ to the content of the page to make reading pleasant and easy on the eyes.
+It's a simple concept but rather hard to implement correctly.
+Luckily, the Material theme has already
+        2. Material's typographical system follows the idea of __vertical rhythm__, which means it tries to establish a _consistent visual rhythm_ to the content of the page to make reading pleasant and easy on the eyes.
+It's a simple concept but rather hard to implement correctly.
+Luckily, the Material theme has already
+        3. Material's typographical system follows the idea of __vertical rhythm__, which means it tries to establish a _consistent visual rhythm_ to the content of the page to make reading pleasant and easy on the eyes.
+It's a simple concept but rather hard to implement correctly.
+Luckily, the Material theme has already
+    3. test
+        1. test
+        2. test
+        3. test
+    * test
+* test

 ### Headings <small>w/ or w/o secondary text</small>

 Besides the default HTML headings `<h2>` to `<h6>`, the representational